 Choosing the Right Container to Start Your Seeds

 There are many options when it comes to choosing the right container for your seeds.
-You can start them in anything that holds soil and drains water.
-Choose from plastic cups, egg cartons, peat pots, flats or cell packs.
+You can start them in anything that measures 2-3 inches deep, holds soil and has drainage holes.
+Choose from plastic pots, cell packs, peat pots, plastic flats, yogurt cups, plastic cups, egg cartons or even shells.
 It’s crucial to have holes in the bottom of the container, so the plant’s roots will have space to grow, and so any water can drain out.
 Otherwise, the water will sit in the container, and the plant will rot.

 I get the best results with cell packs for most of my seeds.
 The 72-cell flats are my favorite, because I never have to re-pot seedlings when it’s time to transplant them in the garden.
 When planting sweet peas, pumpkins or vines, I use 4-inch pots.
 Root trainers are great for sweet peas, but I have seen a rolled up newspaper tube work just as well.
 With so many choices out there, it’s not necessary to spend a lot of money on containers.